sadman-02/SML-413/README.md

 # Lab-Assignment-01
-This repository is about some Simulation &amp; Modeling Lab task
+This repository is about some Simulation and Modeling Lab task
+Name: MD Sadman Sakib
+ID: 2215151002